-Ensure the sealing ring is in position underneath the lid.
-The sealing ring is grooved to fit underneath the wire.
-Once firmly in place, you should not be able to pop it out easily, and the ring should not move freely.
+- Ensure the sealing ring is installed correctly on the sealing ring rack.
+When in place, you should not be able to remove it easily.

-Turn the steam release handle to the SEALING
+- Set the steam release to the “Sealing” position.

-Once the cooking cycle is complete, the cooker will beep and switch to Keep Warm if the Auto Keep Warm is ON.
+- Once the cooking cycle has completed, the cooker will beep and switch to Keep Warm if it is ON.

-Natural Release (NR): This means you do nothing, and allow the cooker to release pressure on its own.
-You will know the pot is no longer at pressure when the float valve drops.
+Natural Release (NR): No action is taken.
+Allow the cooker to cool naturally, release heat and pressure over time.
+You will know that the cooker is no longer pressurized when the float valve drops into the lid.

-Ultra press on the quick release button to release steam quickly.
+- Ultra: press the quick release button down until it clicks to QR.

 What to expect during the Water Test